The Evolution of Social Media Releases

 We looked for participation from PR practitioners, wire distribution services, geeks within the microformats community, bloggers, and reporters.

-Alison Minaglia, Andy Arnold, Dan Zarrella, David Weiner, David Parmet, Jason Ryan, Michael O'Connor Clarke, Paul Dyer, Paul Pritchard, Steve Kayser, Susan Watiker, Todd Van Hoosear, and me.
+To this day, the WorkGroup moves forward under the leadership and perseverance of Shannon Whitley.
+Members include, Alison Minaglia, Andy Arnold, Dan Zarrella, David Weiner, David Parmet, Jason Ryan, Michael O'Connor Clarke, Paul Dyer, Paul Pritchard, Steve Kayser, Susan Watiker, Todd Van Hoosear, and me.

 I'm happy to report that there are good things to come.
 You can also join the discussion with advice, insight, and quesitons on Social Media Releases and the hrelease format on Google.